Last Updated: August 23, 2021

-A liberal arts education requires students to pursue study across disciplines and instills the values, skills, and knowledge they need to successfully pursue meaningful work.
-There are many fields of study which make up the liberal arts, including the pure sciences, mathematics, philosophy, literature, and fine arts.
-If you are interested in pursuing a liberal arts degree, you should think carefully about which university, degree, and major is right for you.
+A liberal arts education instills the values, skills, and knowledge students require to successfully pursue meaningful work.
+There are a multitude of fields that make up the liberal arts, including the pure sciences, mathematics, philosophy, literature, and fine arts.
+If one is interested in pursuing a liberal arts degree, it is important to think carefully about the most suitable university, degree, and major.

-Institutions such as Williams, Amherst, Swarthmore, and Grinnell are among the best liberal arts schools in the United States.
+Institutions such as Williams, Amherst, Swarthmore, and Pomona are among the best liberal arts schools in the United States.
 These institutions offer excellent training in the liberal arts and have earned their reputations as top schools within the United States.
-However, there are both pros and cons to choosing a liberal arts school.
-These institutions tend to be extremely small, with the entire school enrolling as few as 2,000 students, and they generally have no graduate programs, engineering, medical, or law schools.
-This can be limiting for students who wish to pursue advanced study during their undergraduate careers, or students who would like to branch out into other disciplines.

-Those students who want the big school atmosphere in addition to a liberal arts education also have options.
-Ivy league schools such as Harvard, Princeton, and Yale, and some private universities such as Georgetown, Duke, and Stanford, all have extremely strong liberal arts programs as well as slightly larger student bodies and graduate student programs.
-Students should not discount large public research institutions either - state universities such as the Universities of Virginia or Michigan, have excellent liberal arts programs.
-Choosing a college is a huge decision, but many schools have strong liberal arts offerings; prospective undergraduates should take factors such as location, size, and fit into account when choosing a college, in addition to the school’s class and degree offerings.
+Students who want the big school atmosphere in addition to a liberal arts education also have options.
+Ivy League schools such as Harvard, Princeton, and Yale, and some private universities such as Georgetown, Duke, and Stanford, all have extremely strong liberal arts programs as well as slightly larger student bodies and graduate student programs.
+Students should not discount large public research institutions either.
+State universities such as the University of Virginia and the University of Michigan have excellent liberal arts programs.
+Choosing a college is a huge decision, but many schools have strong liberal arts offerings.
+Prospective undergraduates should surely take into account factors such as location, cost, and size when choosing a college, in addition to the school’s class and degree offerings.

 Picking the Right Major

-Once you’ve chosen your school, your next major hurdle is to pick a major.
-Liberal arts encompass a wide range of fields including English, communications, history, philosophy, language, and many others.
-Choosing a major is daunting; it feels as if your whole life is riding on this one decision.
-However, your college major will not necessarily determine your career.
-An English major could have a career in teaching, marketing, or business.
-A philosophy major could run a company or develop an app.
-Most employers don’t care if you study Japanese, philosophy, or history - they care if you can do the job.
-Rather than choosing a degree based on possible career paths, you should choose a major you enjoy and pursue internships in your dream field.
+Once the most suitable institute is selected, the next major hurdle is to pick the right program.
+Liberal arts encompass a wide range of fields including literature, communication, history, philosophy, language, and many others.
+Choosing a major is daunting as it feels like one's whole life depends on this one decision.
+However, a college major in liberal arts will not necessarily determine one's career.
+An English major could have a career in teaching, research, writing, or business.
+A student with a major in marketing could run a company or develop an app.
+Most employers don’t care if the area of study was foreign languages, philosophy, or history.
+What they care about is if one can do the job efficiently.

-A common adage goes that if you have a job you love, you’ll never work a day in your life.
+A common adage goes that if one has a job that one loves, they’ll never work a day in their life.
 The same thing applies to academics.
-The smartest thing you can do for your academic career is to pick a major you enjoy.
-Students who enjoy their studies are more likely to succeed and thus more likely to develop the skills employers want during the course of their studies.
+The smartest thing one can do for a successful academic career is to pick a major one enjoys.
+Students who enjoy their studies are more likely to succeed and thus, more likely to develop the skills employers want during the course of their studies.

-Many students believe that specific skills in science, technology, and engineering are the only degrees which will garner them a stable career and a high income.
-So-called STEM degrees, which include science, technology and engineering, have grown in popularity among students by 43% since 2009.
+Many students believe that specific skills in science, technology, and engineering are the only degrees that will garner them a stable career and a high income.
+The STEM degrees, which include science, technology, and engineering, have grown in popularity among students by 43% since 2009.
 However, liberal arts programs still offer students an incredible education and strong career prospects.
 A 2013 survey commissioned by the Association of American Colleges and Universities found that 91 percent of employers believe that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than his or her undergraduate major.”
-More than anything else, a humanities focused education teaches students to think critically, logically, and creatively.
-These skills, rather than any specific degree, are what is most important to employers.
+More than anything else, a humanities-focused education teaches students to think critically, logically, and creatively.
+These skills, rather than any specific degree, are the most important to employers of any firm.